hephaestus-ng/hephaestus-ng.github.io/assets.md

 The **Data.Assets** module is where we export our assets implementations to be used elsewhere.

 A directory holds each individual asset module, which also follows a structre.
-The standardization of this repository allows Hephaestus to provide all of its functionalities to every asset, independent of how they are implemented, that is why it's so important.
+The standardization of this repository allows Hephaestus to provide all of its functionalities to every asset, independent of how they are implemented.

 We have a simple example asset, HelloWorld, which shows clearly what has to be defined, and we'll use it as reference to explain what each file is supposed to do.

-The purpose of each module below:
+The purpose of each module is:

 *   **Data.Types**

-    The
+    The module where we define our new data type that represents our asset, usually in a record format.
+In this same module, we specify the functions that will represent the transformations we can do with such asset.

 *   **Data.ParserT**

-    This is the parser implementation.
+    This is the transformation parser implementation.
 In Hephaestus we use the [Parsec](http://hackage.haskell.org/package/parsec) library to write our parsers.

+    The parser must read and interpret the transformation part of a Confuration Knowledge file.
+In the HelloWorld example, we have a setMessage transformation, and in a .ck file, it would take the form of

+    ```
+    ... => [setMessage("HelloWorld!"), setMessage("Overrding"), ...)]
+    ```

+    Our ParserT module is responsible for parsing **only** the function part, the *setMessage("HelloWorld!")*, and accordingly, return a transformation that corresponds to the function defined on **Data.Types**

+*   **Data.Asset**

+    In this module, we instantiate our asset defined on **Data.Types** to the Asset typeclass, and implement the three necessary functions for it.

+    The initialize is trivial, only initializing an empty product.

+    The parserT is direct, referencing the parser defined in **Data.ParserT**.

-*   **Data.Asset** \- logic to export a final builded product
+    The export function is the logic to export a builded product and do what you desire with it.

+*   **Main.hs**

+    The main module where we export the implementation of our asset, and make it available to be imported by **Data.Assets**

+It's important to pay attention to module names, and make them correspond to their folder structure in the repository.

+Happy coding, and let's enrich Hephaestus environment with new assets.
+Cheers !